(800) 543-0813

 • Are you reporting the water damage promptly (within 24 hours) to allow quick drying and repairs?

-Hire a reputable restoration company to clean up the water and make repairs as needed to your house.
+Hire a reputable restoration company to clean up the water and repair your house as needed.
 A thorough and fast cleanup will help avoid mold growth.
 If you wait too long and mold growth starts, cleanup costs will increase significantly.
 This is what you should be looking for:

 Speed

-Mold grows quickly; that is why you need us in your house promptly.
+Mold grows quickly, so you need us in your house promptly.

 Knowledge

-Premiere restoration is certified and trained in water damage restoration and mold remediation.
+Premiere Restoration is certified by the Institute of Inspection Cleaning and Restoration (IICRC) and trained in water damage restoration and mold remediation.

 • Identify the source